CanonicalLtd/maas-docs/en/api.md

 ## HTTP methods and parameter-passing

-The following HTTP methods are available for accessing the API- `
+The following HTTP methods are available for accessing the API:
     -   GET (for information retrieval and queries),
     -   POST (for asking the system to do things),
     -   PUT (for updating objects), and
     -   DELETE (for deleting objects).